Varan Bhai Gurdas

 Varan Bhai Gurdas (Gurmukhi: ਵਾਰਾਂ ਭਾਈ ਗੁਰਦਾਸ vārāṁ bhā'ī guradāsa; meaning "ballads of Bhai Gurdas"), also known as Varan Gyan Ratnavali (ਵਾਰ ਗਿਆਨ ਰਤਨਾਵਲੀ), is the name given to the 40 vars (a form of Punjabi poetry) which is traditionally attributed to Bhai Gurdas.
+They are popularly regarded as the key to the Sikh scriptures.

 History

 Background

 The first widely accepted and available extant Sikh writings were put-down to writing in the 1570's, namely being the two extant recensions (out of four originally) of the Goindwal Pothis and the Puratan Janamsakhi.
 Later, the MS 1245 was written in around 1600, with the Adi Granth being finished and installed in 1604 in the form of the Kartarpur Pothi.
 Bhai Gurdas is claimed to have been the amanuensis of the original Kartarpur Pothi, which itself would be copied multiple times in the early 17th century.

 Bhai Gurdas was a first cousin of Mata Bhani, mother of Guru Arjan Dev.
 He was the first scribe of Guru Granth Sahib and a scholar of great repute.
 From his work it is clear that he had mastery of various Indian languages and had studied many ancient Indian religious scriptures.
 It is said that the motivation for Gurdas to write the first var was due to Guru Arjan requesting him to complete an authentic work of literature documenting and detailing the life of Guru Nanak.